snapetech/slskdn/README.md

 slskdn follows slskd's version numbers with a suffix: `0.24.1-slskdn.1` = First slskdn release based on slskd 0.24.1

 ## Contributing
+We welcome contributions from *everyone*—first-timers and veterans alike.
+No prior commit history required.

 1. **Pick an issue** from our [Issue Tracker](https://github.com/snapetech/slskdn/issues)
 2. **Fork the repo** and create a feature branch
 3. **Submit a PR** with your changes